dickieyang/face-recognition-toy/README.md

 ## Settings

 ### Install openCV
-I use brew to install it,and it may take a few times to build.
+I Use brew to install it,and it may take a few times to build.

-> 1 . update your brew to latest version.
+> 1.Update your brew to latest version.
 >
-> 2.`brew edit opencv`
+> 2.Enter `brew edit opencv`
 >
 > 3.Change `-BUILD_opencv_java=OFF` to ``-BUILD_opencv_java=ON``
 >
-> 4.`brew install --build-from-source opencv`
+> 4.Enter `brew install --build-from-source opencv`

 ### Config IDEA